U.S. man to plead guilty in billion-dollar pyramid scheme: prosecutor

-BOSTON A Massachusetts man has agreed to plead guilty to running a pyramid scheme that defrauded victims, including many Brazilian-Americans, of more than $1 billion, federal prosecutors in Boston said on Friday.
+BOSTON (Reuters) - A Massachusetts man has agreed to plead guilty to running a pyramid scheme that defrauded victims, including many Brazilian-Americans, of more than $1 billion, federal prosecutors in Boston said on Friday.

 James Merrill, who had served as president of TelexFree, a company that purported to provide online telephone services but prosecutors contend actually operated as a pyramid scheme, has agreed to plead guilty to charges in a hearing on Monday, Oct.
 24, court records show.